SquadFM/Squad-Field-Manual/README.md

     - Telling people to swap kits to round out the squad
     - Helping you guys adding value to the team
 - There are rarely toxic people in Squad.
 If you come across anyone being too noisy you can mute them in the scoreboard.
 There's a little speaker by their name on the list.
 Click on it.
 - If people are racist/abusive let your SL know.
 Also, report them to the servers admin.
 Those people usually get banned.
-To reach an admin type this in your console: ChatToAdmin <Message>
+To reach an admin type this in your console: ChatToAdmin your message here.
 - If the game is already going on, ask SL where you should spawn, before you deploy.
 - When you join a game and a squad at game start, don't instantly spawn in.
 Wait a polite 10-20 seconds for the squad to fill and the SL to open his mouth.
 For a number of reasons.
 (1) The SL may be a shitbag that passes the kit over in 5 seconds that results in a hot potato squad and ruins the match start.
 (2) The SL may be micless and/or clueless.
 You want to avoid that.
 (3) The SL may have plans that don't involve all 9 squad members spawning straight away, you take this option away by running out and spamming F on a logi to... wait another 130 seconds in it.
 - Ask SL for vehicle permission BEFORE spawning at main during a game.
 If your SL doesn’t want you to use it and/or wants you somewhere else you are either stuck at main waiting for a ride or have to waste a ticket to respawn.